vmaaik/reference-architectures/sap/sap-hana-v2/readme.md

 ### Known Issues  ###

 Issue 1.
 GitHub has updated to TLS 1.3 and DSC only supports TLS 1.0.
 Therefore DSC no longer works on any of the GitHub repository.

-Hopefully the fix will come in soon.
+**An update to fix this issue is expected by April 4 2018**

 Work around - I have already implemented this work around.
 So you shouldn't have to do it.
   1. Create an Azure Storage account